 The transtheoretical, or "stages of change," model, developed by psychologists James Prochaska and Carlo DiClemente, has been shown to be an effective approach to lifestyle self-management.
 According to this model, you move through six well-defined stages as you work to change your target behavior.
-It is important to determine what stage you are in now so that you can choose appropriate strategies for progressing through the cycle of change (see the box "What Stage of Change Are You In?").
-Using this approach can help you enhance your readiness and intention to change.
+Try to identify your current stage, and then adopt appropriate strategies to move forward in the cycle of change: